fsecuritynz/fortigate-mpsk-password-changer/README.md

 **Capability**
 - Leverages FortiGate API to pull MPSK group-list from a group file into the UI
 - Enables simple password changing per group-list object
+- Primarily designed for Hotels or Accomodation Providers to assign MPSK key's on a per-room basis and revolve per-booking

 **Environment Overview**